 Men are also more likely to drive if they are fatigued.
 In national surveys, 56 percent of men say they have driven while fatigued, while 45 percent of women admit to drowsy driving.
 Men also receive more citations or charges for reckless driving than women drivers.

 But there are also factors that increase the accident risk for female drivers.
 More women than men use cell phones while driving, which spikes the accident risk.
 Women also tend to be shorter than males, so that may make it more difficult to see oncoming vehicles when there are visual obstacles.
-And since women tend to drive fewer miles than male drivers, they have less experience per each mile driven, which may mean less experience navigating road hazards.
+And since women tend to drive fewer miles than male drivers, they have less experience per mile driven, which may mean less experience navigating road hazards.

 All car accidents have the potential to permanently change the trajectory of a person’s life.
 If you suffered injuries in a car accident, you may be entitled to financial compensation.
-Talk to a Virginia car accident attorney from Shapiro, Washburn & Sharp to find out all your legal options.
+Talk to a Virginia Beach car accident attorney from Shapiro, Washburn & Sharp to find out all your legal options.